 Students seeking academic accommodations must first register with the Office of Accessibility Resources (OAR).
 Eligibility for academic adjustments and modifications are determined through an interactive process between the student and the Director of Accessibility Resources during which the intersection of the disability and the academic environment will be discussed.
 Following this discussion, a Letter of Accommodation will be developed and given to the student to provide to instructors.
 The Letter of Accommodation serves as verification that the student has a disability and outlines the reasonable accommodations to be implemented by faculty.
 While faculty will be expected to assist with the provision of accommodations when reasonable and necessary, they are not expected to compromise essential elements of the course or evaluation standards.
 The Letter of Accommodation also invites students and/or faculty to contact OAR if there are concerns or questions about the provision of accommodations.

 Following the initial semester students register with OAR, they must request accommodations each subsequent semester either in person (for those requesting new accommodations only) or through on online form.
-A link on the left menu bar will direct registered students to Request Academic Accommodations for the current or upcoming semester.
+Registered students may Request Academic Accommodations for the current or upcoming semester.

 The following section highlights some of the accommodations that have been requested by our students.
 The list is certainly not exhaustive and OAR encourages all students to meet with OAR to discuss other reasonable accommodations.